text-mask/text-mask/componentDocumentation.md

 partial values that could potentially develop into full valid values.
 For example, a date validator should return `true` for `conformedUserInput` that equals `1_/__/____`.

-For an example of a validator, see the code for `mmddyyyyValidator` in Text Mask Addons.
+For an example of a validator, see the code for `createMmddyyyyValidator` in Text Mask Addons.

 ## `guide`